Bilal2453/coro-docs/docs/coro-http.md

 1. Complete the TLS parameter table entries for #getConnection [2].
 2. Complete the return table of the #getConnection function [4]/[5]/[6]/[7].
 3. Document #request `headers` parameter defaults [8].
+5. General examples and guides.
+6. Execute this idea [9].

 # Documentations